 Present perfect continuous tense

-The present perfect continuous tense is used to describe actions or situations that began in the past and have continued up to the present moment or have just recently stopped.
-This tense emphasizes the duration or continuous nature of the action.
+The present perfect continuous tense describes actions or situations that began in the past and have continued up to the present moment, or have recently stopped.
+It emphasizes the duration or continuous nature of the action.
 By understanding and using the present perfect continuous tense, you can effectively communicate ongoing or recently completed actions and emphasize their duration or repetition.
 It is formed using the present perfect of the verb “to be” (have/has been) followed by the present participle of the main verb (-ing form).

 Structure